zankoocode/zankoocode/README.md

 - 👋 Hi, I’m @zankoocode
-- 👀 I’m interested in programming
+- 👀 I’m love crypto programming
-- 🌱 I’m currently learning all JavaScript aspects and solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with people who build and create greate projects
-- 📫 How to reach me ...
+- 📫 How to reach me : +1(707)-343-8601 (whatsapp)

 <!---
 zankoocode/zankoocode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.